mpv-player/mpv/DOCS/contribute.md

   the change.
 - The subject line (the first line in a commit message) should contain a prefix identifying the sub system, followed by a short description what impact this commit has.
-This subject line shouldn't be longer than 72 characters, because it messes up the output of many git tools otherwise.
+This subject line and the commit message body shouldn't be longer than 72 characters per line, because it messes up the output of many git tools otherwise.

   For example, you fixed a crash in af_volume.c: